needle-mirror/com.unity.entities/Documentation~/transform_system.md

 LocalToWorld components associated with Parent Entity IDs are guaranteed to be computed before multiplies with LocalToParent associated with Child Entity ID.

+> [!NOTE]
-Note: Cyclical graph relationships are invalid.
+> Cyclical graph relationships are invalid.
 Results are undefined.

 When the hierarchy (topology) is changed (i.e. Any Parent component is added, removed or changed) internal state is added as SystemStateComponentData as: